Andrea Corr

 Andrea Jane Corr (born 17 May 1974) is an Irish musician and actress.
-Corr debuted in 1990 as the lead singer of the Celtic folk rock and pop rock group the Corrs along with her three elder siblings Caroline, Sharon and Jim.
-Aside from singing lead vocals, Corr plays the tin whistle, the mandolin, the ukulele and the piano.
+Corr debuted in 1990 as the lead singer of the Celtic folk rock and pop rock group The Corrs along with her three elder siblings Caroline, Sharon and Jim.
+Aside from singing lead vocals, Corr plays the tin whistle, the ukulele and the piano.

 With the others, Corr has released seven studio albums, two compilation albums, one remix album and two live albums.
 Corr has also pursued a solo career, releasing her debut album, Ten Feet High, in 2007.
 The album moved away from the sound of the Corrs and features a dance-pop sound.
 Her next album, released on 30 May 2011, was entirely made up of covers of songs that were important to her when younger.

 Corr is involved in charitable activities.
 She has played charity concerts to raise money for the Pavarotti & Friends Liberian Children's Village, Freeman Hospital in Newcastle upon Tyne, England, the victims of the Omagh bombing in Northern Ireland and the Prince's Trust in 2004.
 She is an ambassador for the Nelson Mandela's "46664" campaign, raising awareness towards AIDS in Africa.
 During the Edinburgh Live 8 on 2 July 2005 The Corrs performed "When the Stars Go Blue" alongside Bono to promote the Make Poverty History campaign.
 Along with her siblings, she was appointed an honorary M.B.E. in 2005 by Queen Elizabeth II for her contribution to music and charity.

 Early years

 Andrea Corr was born to Gerry Corr, a supervisor of a payroll unit of the Irish Electricity Supply Board (the E.S.B.), and his wife, Jean, a housewife.
 She is the youngest of the five Corr children.
 Older brother Gerard was killed when he was only three years old in a road accident before she and her sister Caroline were born.
 Andrea discussed the devastating death with Ryan Tubridy on The Late Late Show aired by RTÉ Entertainment.

 The family was raised in Dundalk, Ireland.
-Gerry and Jean had their own band, Sound Affair, which played songs by ABBA and The Eagles in local pubs in Dundalk where they would often bring along their children.
+Gerry and Jean had their own band, Sound Affair, which played songs by ABBA, The Eagles, and other bands in local pubs in Dundalk, where they would often bring along their children.

 With the encouragement of her parents, Andrea took up the tin whistle and was taught the piano by her father.
 Throughout their teenage years, she and her siblings would often practice in Jim's bedroom at a house he had rented.
 Andrea sang lead vocals, Sharon played the violin and both Caroline and Jim played keyboards.
 Andrea took part in school plays at her school, Dundalk's Dun Lughaidh Convent.